An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Hreflang for international sites.

-Without these tags, Google is forced to make assumptions on where to pull content from (title and description) to create the listing, which content among duplicates should be shown to users (canonical tag) and who to show it to (hreflang).
+Without these tags, Google must assume where to pull content from (title and description) to create the listing, which content among duplicates should be shown to users (canonical tag), and who to show it to (hreflang).

 Recommended Reading: How to Write the Perfect SEO Meta Description